 Institutional Racism

-The world continues to grow and evolve, yet racist policies and processes are deeply rooted in America’s history.
-The American Academy of Family Physicians explains racial inequality as it applies to healthcare: “Hospitals and clinics, which were once designated for racial and ethnic minorities, continue to experience significant financial constraints and are often under-resourced and improperly staffed.
+Another type of racism is the presence of discriminatory policies and processes within an institution, some of which are deeply rooted in America’s history.
+This persistence of institutional racism is evident in healthcare, where the American Academy of Family Physicians explains racial inequality: “Hospitals and clinics, which were once designated for racial and ethnic minorities, continue to experience significant financial constraints and are often under-resourced and improperly staffed.
 These issues result in inequities in access to and quality of healthcare and are major contributors to racial and ethnic health disparities.
-While segregation and discrimination based on race and ethnicity is no longer legal today, some organizations continue to discriminate based on insurance status, which also disproportionately impacts non-white populations.”
+While segregation and discrimination based on race and ethnicity are no longer legal today, some organizations continue to discriminate based on insurance status, which also disproportionately impacts non-white populations.”

 Gaps in mental health services exist across the country, proving to be a large barrier.
 Mental Health America states, “Racism is a mental health issue because racism causes trauma.
 And trauma paints a direct line to mental illnesses, which need to be taken seriously.